Mohamed-s-negm/smart_watch_x1/README.md

 I used a simple streamlit UI to get the user data and show the user his state and the calories he burns each minute.
 I also added a danger detection when the state of the user is in danger that he will get an alert that he is in a danger state.

+I added a run_app file to immediatly run the UI when clicked.

 We can say that the project is finished by now. ^_^